0xBoji/chat-bot-grpc/docs/README.md

-# gRPC Authentication Service Documentation
+# gRPC Chat Room Service Documentation

-Welcome to the documentation for our gRPC authentication service.
+Welcome to the documentation for our gRPC chat room service.
 This documentation is intended for frontend developers who need to integrate with our backend services.

 ## Table of Contents